-Removal of livestock, eliminates all managed grazing pressure on vegetation throughout the Allotment.
+Removal of livestock eliminates all managed grazing pressure on vegetation throughout the Allotment.
 All pastures in the Allotment are strongly affected by highly variable factors, such as precipitation.
 Lower elevation pastures have a small presence of native perennial grasses, indicating a seed source exists.
 Curly mesquite is a sod forming grass that dominates much of the monitored sites on Hicks Pikes Peak Allotment.
 Bunch grasses are present but in smaller quantities.
 Half shrubs such as false mesquite and buckwheat have increased, but not enough to dominate site.
 In periods of adequate rainfall, grass establishment would occur without impact of livestock grazing.
-Newly established grass plants would be subjected to continued precipitation, allowing a higher possibility of dense root mass and above ground biomass.
-Without grazing pressure, and adequate precipitation, native perennial plants would recover.
+Newly established grass plants would not be grazed and given a chance to persist, allowing a higher possibility of dense root mass and above ground biomass.